zaitken1/music-app/README.md

-# Music Search App
+# MusiXTube

 ## Description

 ---

-### A web app that allows users to search for a music video and display the lyrics to said song alongside it.

-### This is accomplished with the use of 2 api's (Youtube and musixmatch ) to query the input from the user input.
+### A web app that allows users to search for a based on an input, and then displays 5 suggestion's based on that input.
+This is accomplished with the use of 2 api's (Youtube and musixmatch ) to query the input.

 ---